Occupational Therapy vs Physical Therapy: What's the Difference?

 What Do Occupational Therapists Do?

 What makes occupational therapy unique is that occupational therapists treat the whole person — not just one issue.
-Whether they’re assisting those recovering from injuries or who have developmental or cognitive disabilities affecting their motor skills, emotions or behavior, OTs are helping people to fully engage in daily life.
+Whether they’re assisting those recovering from injuries or who have developmental or cognitive disabilities affecting their motor skills, emotions or behavior, OTs are helping people to engage in daily life fully.

-According to the National Board for Certification in Occupational Therapy (NBCOT), occupational therapy uses a holistic approach to look not only at the reasons a client’s participation in activities has been affected but also at the client’s roles and environment.
+According to the National Board for Certification in Occupational Therapy (NBCOT), occupational therapy uses a holistic approach to examine the reasons a client’s participation in activities has been affected and the client’s roles and environment.

 The approach focuses on three areas: